magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/install/core-rule-engine-config.md

 			<td>database.ts.type</td>
 			<td>DATABASE_TS_TYPE</td>
 			<td>sql</td>
-			<td> cassandra or sql. timescale option is deprecated and will no longer be supported in ThingsBoard 4.0</td>
+			<td> cassandra or sql. timescale option is deprecated and will no longer be supported in IoT Hub 4.0</td>
 		</tr>
 		<tr>
 			<td>database.ts_latest.type</td>
 			<td>DATABASE_TS_LATEST_TYPE</td>
 			<td>sql</td>
-			<td> cassandra or sql. timescale option is deprecated and will no longer be supported in ThingsBoard 4.0</td>
+			<td> cassandra or sql. timescale option is deprecated and will no longer be supported in IoT Hub 4.0</td>
 		</tr>
 	</tbody>
 </table>